lightcastercoldheart/apollo/README.md

 # Apollo V.1

 [Apollo](http://supersecretbanana.com/apollo-vis) is a study guide generator that creates interactive infographics based on user topic input.
-Apollo gathers data and arranges it into a responsive, gridded space-- outlining and interlinking hierarchically arranged information.
+Apollo gathers data and arranges it into a responsive, gridded space; outlining and interlinking hierarchically arranged information.
 It aims to provide:

-	 - a brief linked outline / summary of important facts on the topic
+	 - a brief linked outline / summary of important facts on the topic (see header card)
 	 - a space for users to collaboratively learn with others on a specifically generated guide (quiz, progress tracking, and leaderboard features)
 	 - whenever possible, an interactive timeline of events

+Terms:

+	Cards
+	are the containers where generated data and interactive information will be populated into.

 1 / Features List/